The Beast (game): Cloudmakers and player base

 Cloudmakers, named after the boat on which Evan was murdered, is a Yahoo!
 Group and website dedicated to the game.
 The Cloudmakers website was described to be among the first dedicated to the game.
 Though the total number of players was uncertain, the Cloudmakers group was said to include a majority of the player base.
 Before the film's release 4,500 to nearly 5,000 users were registered to the group's message board.
 The founder of the website stated in June 2001 that the discussion list generated tens of thousands of messages weekly.

 The game was being developed as it was played.
 While most players came to the plotlines after they had been solidified, the Cloudmakers group was constantly on the cutting edge of the game, pushing the game's developers and influencing the plot.
 Warnings and messages sent by Cloudmakers members to characters in the story regularly turned up in the plot, and designs/blueprints and databases produced by the group were referenced by and even featured on in-game websites and magazines (as were the efforts of a smaller group, SphereWatch).
 After the game, the Puppetmasters admitted that they relied on the vast storehouse of knowledge amongst the Cloudmakers and other player groups to be able to meet any puzzle the designers created.
-For instance, a puzzle near the end of The Beast required that the players understand lute tablature, and sure enough there were Cloudmakers who could solve it.
+For instance, a puzzle near the end of The Beast required that the players understand lute tablature, for which the Cloudmakers were able to find a solution for.